Hyperthyroidism Symptoms, Causes, and Treatment Options | Gleneagles Hospital Penang

 Hyperthyroidism: Symptoms, Causes, Treatment

-Hyperthyroidism, also known as an overactive thyroid, is when the thyroid gland produces too much thyroid hormones.
+Hyperthyroidism, also known as an overactive thyroid, occurs when the thyroid gland produces too much thyroid hormone.
 These hormones affect nearly every organ in your body and control many of your body's most important functions.

-The thyroid gland is a small butterfly-shaped gland located in front of the trachea in the neck.
+The thyroid gland is a small, butterfly-shaped gland located in the front of the neck, just in front of the trachea.
 The thyroid gland produces hormones that regulate the way the body utilises energy.
 Therefore, these hormones affect most organs in your body, including your heartbeat.
 With an excess of thyroid hormone, several bodily functions are accelerated.

 An overactive thyroid may affect anyone, although it is approximately 10 times more prevalent in women than in men and often affects those between the ages of 20 and 40.